mounika-angular/booking/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Running json-server
+Run `json-server --watch data.json` after installing json-server.
+By default it will run in `http://localhost:3000/`.